Bursitis

 What are the symptoms of bursitis?

-Pain, swelling, redness, and limited mobility in the affected joint.
+Pain, swelling, and tenderness in the affected joint or area, possibly with limited mobility.

 How is bursitis diagnosed?